Shenzhen College of International Education

 Affiliated High School of Peking University, Beijing

-I am pursuing a double major in finance and applied mathematics from the Mendoza College of Business, and a minor in philosophy, politics and economics.
+I am pursuing a double major in Finance and Applied Mathematics from the Mendoza College of Business, and a minor in International Business.

 At Notre Dame, I am actively involved in a number of extracurricular activities.
-Because of my interest in international law and politics, I am an International Scholar with the Kellogg Institute, and have been on my faculty mentor, Professor Emilia Powell’s research team since my freshman year.
-My interest in news and politics have also led me to explore writing as a news writer for the Observer, as well as parliamentary debate as a member of the Notre Dame Debate Team.
-I am also actively involved in Student International Business Council, and the experiences have strongly enhanced my presentation and interpersonal skills, and have led me to understand the beauty of interdisciplinary fields.
+Because of my interest in international law and politics, I am an International Scholar with the Kellogg Institute, and have been on my faculty mentor, Professor Emilia Powell’s research team since freshman year.
+My interest in news and politics have also led me to explore news writing as a news writer and columnist for the Observer, as well as parliamentary debate as a member of the Notre Dame Debate Team.
+This semester, I am working as a writing consultant at the university writing center as I enjoy the constant intellectual sparks generated from the interactions in the sessions.
+I am also actively involved in Student International Business Council, and the experiences have strongly enhanced my presentation and interpersonal skills.

 I am still excited for the opportunity to be both intellectually and mentally challenged at Notre Dame, and look forward to those new opportunities ahead of me.
 I believe my experience at Notre Dame will be a life-long enriching one, and I am truly grateful to learn, fail, and grow at such an outstanding community.